Dylan Thomas-Smith

-Dylan Thomas-Smith is an English actor from Merseyside.
-In 2025, he was nominated for Male Performance in A Comedy at the British Academy Television Awards for his role in sitcom G'wed.
+Dylan Thomas-Smith (born 6 November 2004) is an English actor from Merseyside, best known for his performance in G'wed.
+In 2025, he was nominated for the British Academy Television Award for Best Male Comedy Performance.

 Career

 He is from Prenton in Birkenhead, on Merseyside.
 In 2024, he appeared in Channel 4 mystery crime drama series The Gathering.

-That year, he could be seen as the character Reece on Liverpool-set television sitcom G'wed, broadcast on ITV2.
+Since 2024, he has portrayed the character Reece on Liverpool-set television sitcom G'wed, broadcast on ITV2.
 His character has been described as the show's "antihero" and a "potty mouthed scally".
 The series became the most watched comedy on ITVX since Changing Ends, with 4.9 million streams on the platform.
 In August 2024, he won Best Breakthrough Performance at the Edinburgh TV Awards.
-In March 2025, he was nominated for Male Performance in A Comedy at the 2025 British Academy Television Awards.
+In March 2025, he was nominated for the British Academy Television Award for Best Male Comedy Performance.